mattiadurso/keypoints_factory/README.md

 ### Image Matching Challenge (Phototourism)
 [Image Matching Challenge 2021](https://github.com/ubc-vision/image-matching-benchmark) (IMC) evaluates local feature matching in complex real-world settings.
 We use the Phototourism test set, which contains nine scenes of 100 tourist photos each, captured under diverse cameras, viewpoints, and lighting.
 Images within a scene are exhaustively compared, and evaluation follows the official protocol: pose accuracy is measured using the AUC of relative pose error at a 5° threshold, with failures assigned when error exceeds 10°.

+Despite this benchmark is heavily parallelized, it takes ~1h per method.
+Nevertheless, it is (arguably) the most complete and exhaustive.

 Use the following command to run it.
 ```bash
 python benchmarks/imc/run_imc.py
 ```
----
 ---

 ### TODO
 * [ ] add pretrained kpts in all wrappers
     - sift